zendiy-mgos/zthing/README.md

   ZTHING_STATE_UPDATED_NOTIFY_ALWAIS,
 };
 ```
-Update state mode.
+State-updated notify modes.
 A ZenThing instance notify that its state is changed raising the `MGOS_EV_ZTHING_STATE_UPDATED` event.
 The event is raised according one of these values.

 |Value||
 |--|--|